• Skip to primary navigation

 Heat two tablespoons of flavorless oil in a large pan over medium heat.
 Add your carrots, cabbage, scallions, soy sauce, and white pepper.
 Cook until the veggies are tender, which takes about 5 minutes.

-A pot of cooked cabbage and carrots.
+A large stock pot of cooked cabbage and carrots on a stovetop.

 Add the vegetable stock, then turn the temperature up to high.
 Bring the stock to a boil, and then reduce the temperature down to a simmer.